nosbod18/microdoc/README.md

 ## How it works
 `microdoc` is extremely simple.
 The entire source without comments is only 9 lines.
-- It scans `stdin` for any "///" comments
+- It scans `stdin` for any "///", "---", or "###" comments
-- If a "///" comment is found, it prints that line without the "///" to `stdout`
+- If one of those is found, it strips the comment and prints that line `stdout`

 Thats it.